- Date : 23/05/2018

 Insurance is a great means to save tax.
-However, given the dynamic nature of tax rules on deduction of insurance premiums, one must keep oneself aware of the latest tax changes and rules so as to be mindful of the same while purchasing insurance, to get the best tax benefits that are available on such products.
+However, given the dynamic nature of tax rules on deduction of insurance premiums, one must stay abreast with the latest changes in taxation rules so as to be mindful of the same while purchasing insurance policies and get the best tax benefits available on such products

 First, the basics

 The premium paid for a life insurance policy is eligible for tax deduction under Section 80C of the Income Tax Act.
 However, when it comes to health insurance, Section 80D of the Income Tax Act is what you have to check for claiming the deduction.

 Deductibles on Life Insurance